 I have enjoyed working for various mental health agencies and have extensive experience in several areas of counseling.
 I am a Licensed Professional Counselor, in the states of Mississippi, Colorado, Georgia, North Carolina, Louisiana and a Licensed Clinical Professional Counselor in the state of Nevada.
 I have worked with individuals, couples, families and groups.
 I have worked with children as young as 4 to adults up to age 101!
 I have assisted clients who struggle with symptoms of anxiety, depression, addiction, trauma, relational and self-esteem issues.
 I am a mother of seven, including a son on the autism spectrum.
 My counseling style is person-centered.
 I believe in treating everyone with respect and unconditional positive regard.
 I will devise a plan of treatment created specifically for you.
 My personal life experiences, in addition to my education and work history, help me to empower individuals to overcome difficult emotional obstacles.
 I know that asking for help can be difficult.
 Congratulations on taking that first step.
 I am looking forward to hearing from you and guiding you through the therapeutic process.

-I am licensed in North Carolina with 13 years of professional work experience.
-I have experience in helping clients with coping with addictions, lgbtq+ related issues, relationship issues, & motivation, self esteem, and confidence.
-I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+I am licensed in Florida with 12 years of professional work experience.
+I have experience in helping clients with coping with addictions, trauma and abuse, motivation, self esteem, and confidence, & career difficulties.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 How can a counselor support you?